 What is it?

-Primary Authority is a statutory scheme, delivered by The Department for Business, Energy & Industrial Strategy (previously via the Better Regulation Delivery Office BRDO) and established by the Regulatory Enforcement and Sanctions Act 2008.
+Primary Authority is a statutory scheme, delivered by the Department for Business, Energy & Industrial Strategy – previously via the Better Regulation Delivery Office (BRDO) – and established by the Regulatory Enforcement and Sanctions Act 2008.
 Introduced in 2009, the scheme has over 16,000 registered business partnerships and aims to work with over 200,000 businesses by 2020.

 The Primary Authority scheme helps address concerns businesses may have regarding how they are regulated by Local Authorities in areas such as environmental health, licensing, and trading standards legislation.
-It enables an eligible business to form a legally-recognised working partnership with a single Local Authority regarding regulatory compliance.
-This Local Authority is known as the ‘Primary Authority’ and offers bespoke and assured advice, to the registered business.
+It enables an eligible business to form a legally recognised working partnership with a single Local Authority regarding regulatory compliance.
+This Local Authority is known as the ‘Primary Authority’ and offers bespoke and assured advice to the registered business.
 The partnership is applicable nationwide, no matter what other Local Authority area the business operates in.

-A direct partnership enables a business to use and register what may be a large multi-site operation or a smaller more local business, with one single Local Authority who they will work with.
+A direct partnership enables a business to use and register what may be a large multi-site operation or a smaller more local business, with one single Local Authority that they will work with.
 This will ensure their systems and procedures meet the relevant legal requirements.